Information about involving the workforce in a risk based approach.

 Plans to re-open a workplace should be developed in consultation with the workforce and updated on an ongoing basis.
 That planning must be based around risk assessments and safe systems of work physical distancing, hand washing, and fair work principles and be designed to enable a restart that allows the business to trade while protecting employee health and wellbeing.
 Further information about test and trace and self-isolation, and potential impact on workforce availability, are set out in the next section on workforce planning.

-Physical distancing and hygiene measures require work to be carried out before a restart and should take into account anticipated access requirements of disabled visitors – for example screens, one-way systems, 2- metre zones, canteen re-arrangement, hand sanitisers etc. In terms of PPE, HPS Guidance for General (Non-Healthcare) Settings makes clear that this is only necessary if a risk assessment suggested there is a higher than normal level of contamination.
+Physical distancing and hygiene measures require work to be carried out before a restart and should take into account anticipated access requirements of disabled visitors – for example screens, one-way systems, 2- metre zones, including within staff canteens, hand sanitisers etc. In terms of PPE, HPS Guidance for General (Non-Healthcare) Settings makes clear that this is only necessary if a risk assessment suggested there is a higher than normal level of contamination.
 PPE should not be used as an alternative to physical distancing, hand washing and respiratory hygiene.
 Where changes to processes are required, briefings and inductions into the new ways of working should take place.
 These all take time and require resourcing and commitment.

 Experience confirms the value of trialling the new way of working before a fuller restart is attempted, so a limited-scale pilot to test systems, find weaknesses and make improvements before a fuller restart is recommended where practical.
 This might include running a smaller event than usual, or undertaking a broadcast-only or behind-closed-doors event.
 We would encourage event organisers to discuss good practice with others in the sector as events restart so that learning can be shared and processes improved.